AudTheCodeWitch/codewitchdev/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## Recognition
+Special thanks goes to:
+- @baronlip for fixing my pathetic attempt at a logo
+- @boardfish for general technical know-how and suggesting the Bridgetown framework
+- @docswarlock for helping with copy and generally putting up with being married to The Code Witch.
+- @eileenmsantiago for her amazing design work
+- @jaredcwhite and the folks at Bridgetown for being helpful throughout this process